-COBAN LOOKCHAOMAESAITONG-
+COBAN LOOKCHAOMAESAITONG

-Coban is a renowned 5 time muay thai world champion and 2 time Lumpini champion with over 270 fights in a 23 year career.
-He is a well respected trainer and a licensed muay thai referee and judge with the New Jersey State Athletic Control Board.
+Coban is a renowned 5 time musy that world champion and 2 time Lumpini champion with over 270 fights in a 23 year career.
+He is a well respected trainer and a licensed musy that referee and judge with the New Jersey State Athletic Control Board.